miccoli/pyownet/docs/protocol.rst

 proxied server and return it's response, if any.
 They exists in two
 versions: non persistent :class:`_Proxy` instances and persistent :class:`_PersistentProxy` instances.
-The corresponding classes should not be instatiated directly by the user, but only by the factory functions.
+The corresponding classes should not be instantiated directly by the user, but only by the factory functions.

 .. py:class:: _Proxy